Fluxus at Rutgers University: Today

 Watts taught at Rutgers for 31 years.
 Geoffrey Hendricks retired in 2003, after nearly 50 years at Rutgers.

 In 1999, Joan Marter published Off Limits: Rutgers University and the Avant-Garde, 1957-1963, which featured an exhibit of the same name at the Newark Museum.
 It won the International Association of Art Critics award for "Best Exhibition in a Museum Outside New York City."

-In 2003, the art galleries at Mason Gross held Critical Mass: Happenings, Fluxus, Performance, Intermedia and Rutgers University, 1958-1972 to coincide with the release of a book by the same name by Geoffrey Hendricks.
+In 2003, the art galleries at Mason Gross School of the Arts held Critical Mass: Happenings, Fluxus, Performance, Intermedia and Rutgers University, 1958-1972 to coincide with the release of a book by the same name by Geoffrey Hendricks.
 It featured artifacts from performances by Rutgers-affiliated Fluxus artists.
 The Flux Mass was re-staged that year on November 1 (in the same chapel as the original Flux Mass) as part of a series of performances to accompany the exhibition.
 The mass was also re-created at Amherst College.